rossta/rossta.github.com/source/blog/2018-06-07-deploying-vue-with-circleci-2.html.md

           paths: dist
 ```

 This job will build from the `circleci/node:8.11.2` base Docker image.
-Though any Docker image can be used, CircleCI-supported images are prepared with tools that are typically needd for most builds. ([Here's a list of pre-built CircleCI Docker images](https://circleci.com/docs/2.0/circleci-images/)).
-The key entries here include `restore_cache` and `save_cache` keys that will help ensure the build doesn't need to install node modules on each build when the `yarn.lock` file hasn't changed.
+Though any Docker image can be used, CircleCI-supported images are prepared with tools that are typically needed for most builds. ([Here's a list of pre-built CircleCI Docker images](https://circleci.com/docs/2.0/circleci-images/)).
+The key entries here include `restore_cache` and `save_cache`.
+These entries ensure the build preserve previously installed node modules when the `yarn.lock` file hasn't changed.
 More importantly, the `attach_workspace` and `persist_to_workspace` entries allow us to share the build output to the `dist/` directory across jobs.

 ### The deploy job